What a great poker run! We sold 325 hands, 40 hands more than we have sold in the past.

 Many of the buoys originally placed on the lake have failed and a number of the existing buoys have fallen in to disrepair.

-LMYC has developed a repair plan and has received permission from the State to begain maintenance of existing buoys as soon as water temperatures permit.
+LMYC has developed a repair plan and has received permission from the State to begain maintenance of existing buoys.
+As of June 6, 2016, all but 5 of the existing buoys have been dived for inspection.
+20 buoys received new tethers and one additional was repaired.

 LMYC has met with State Park officials to review the plan and have received their general concurrence.
 The plan and budget are being submitted to Parks and Recreation for approval.
 The plan allows for maintenance of the existing buoys and as many as 13 new (replacement) buoys to be deployed this summer at locations approved by Oklahoma Highway Patrol.